 Laura S. McKee

-Laura McKee is a writer and teacher in Atlanta, Georgia.
+Laura McKee is a writer and teacher in the Atlanta, Georgia area.
 She received a Wallace Stegner Fellowship in Poetry from Stanford University and her writing has appeared in Gulf Coast, Ninth Letter, Indiana Review, and New South.
 Her 2012 Sound Archives Fellowship research was in support of a book-length narrative poem presently in process, that is set in East Tennessee during World War II.
 She drew upon Berea's 1940s era recordings of folklore, religious music, and local radio programming to make possible as she says "bringing the textures of religious language and local media directly into the poem."

 How Research Has Shaped The Story